 On Tuesday, voters in Wisconsin will vote on whether to recall Republican Governor Scott Walker, who triggered state-wide protests last year when he and the legislative majority curtailed the collective bargaining rights of public sector workers, in favor of Demo cratic Milwaukee Mayor Tom Bar rett.
 Polls indicated that the governor has a slight advantage, and if he triumphs the vote will be interpreted as a referendum on his policies and, because this is a national election year, a referendum on the policies of President Obama.
 It may also be seen as a referendum on the recall process itself.

 The failed attempt to remove President Bill Clinton from office through impeachment blew up in the faces of congressional Republicans, who suffered losses in a 1998 off-year election that was in part a referendum on the impeachment process.
 The pursuit of a president the GOP had twice lost to at the polls over an affair with a White House intern and a supposed cover-up only served to make Washington Republicans appear politically spiteful.
-They would only look worse in the years ahead when special prosecutor Kenneth Starr acknowledged he never should have expanded his probe of Whitewater -- another overhyped controversy -- into the Lewinsky affair, and it emerged that sanctimonious Clinton critic Newt Gingrich, then the House majority leader, was cheating on his wife at the time.

 The Walker recall is at least about a legitimate issue -- his attempt to negate the hard-won rights of public workers violated the sense of fairness of many and the unions collected enough signatures to trigger the recall.
 It is debatable, however, that a duly elected governor should be removed from office because of misguided politics, as opposed to corruption, for example.